 State of Utah regulations require reclamation facility planning and design documents to show historical maximum monthly wastewater flows.
 For several years the District has recognized that influent flows during the spring may be high due to Infiltration/Inflow (I/I).
-Similarly, wastewater strength is low due to I/I. However, both volume and strength of wastewater increase sufficiently during the ski season, requiring the plants to be designed to treat these high-strength high-volume flows.
+Similarly, wastewater strength is low due to I/I. However, both volume and strength of wastewater increase sufficiently during the ski season, requiring the plants to be designed to treat these highstrength high-volume flows.
 Therefore, the District uses the maximum 30-day average wastewater influent flow during the ski season for design calculations.

 Since the early 1990s the District's service area has experienced considerable growth, both in primary and secondary homes, as well as tourism and other commercial development.
 The primary metric for District growth is the Residential Equivalent (RE).
 One RE is equal to 320 gallons of generated wastewater per day or one three-bedroom house.
-Demand for wastewater service has grown from 4,415 REs in 1990 to 28,453 REs at the end of 2023.
-During 2023, Sold REs grew by 2% over 2022 year-end totals.
-Given the macroeconomic signs that economic recovery continues into a tenth year now via the increase in local business and development activity, the District's growth model predicts that long-term growth will continue to increase and reach annual rates of 1.75~2.75% within 5-10 years.
+Demand for wastewater service has grown from 4,415 REs in 1990 to 28,871 REs at the end of 2024.
+During 2024, Sold REs grew by 1.5% over 2023 year-end totals.
+Given the macroeconomic signs that the economy has slowed in the past few years due to inflation and rising interest rates, growth projections have been cut back to about 1% per year for the next 5-10 years, down from earlier projections of 1.5%-2.0%.
 The District's growth model is an assemblage of predicted future RE's for all property parcels within the service area.
 The District uses best information sources such as, developer estimates, platted subdivisions, City and County master plans and City and County zoning densities to determine future RE's.
 The data show that the District is currently at 62% of potential "build-out."
-At expected growth rates, the District will be 75% "built-out" by the year 2042, and 84% built-out by 2055.
-Total "build-out" will require the District to have a combined wastewater treatment plant capacity of 11.0 MGD (millions of gallons per day), which is 1.3 times the current max month capacity of 8 MGD.
+At expected growth rates, the District will be 76% "built-out" by the year 2044, and 87% built-out by 2058.
+Total "build-out" will require the District to have a combined wastewater treatment plant capacity of 14.8 MGD (millions of gallons per day), which is 1.85 times the current max month capacity of 8 MGD.